Pau Hana Endurance XL Review

 Our Analysis and Test Results

 To compare and rate the glide performance of each of these boards, we took each one out in a variety of different conditions, ranging from completely flat water to over 30 mph winds and waves.
 We then scored each board on how efficient it is to paddle, how fast it accelerates, and its overall top speeds.
-This accounts for 35% of the Pau Hana's total score, which earned a 7 out of 10 for its superior glide performance.
+This accounts for 35% of the Pau Hana's total score.

 The Pau Hana Endurance XL is one of the best when it comes to glide performance, strongly helped by its longer length than many of the other boards in the review.
 This board cruises and glides a considerable distance with each paddle stroke, tracking extremely well.
 You can traverse fairly long stretches without feeling too fatigued at a comfortable pace or you can actually get the Endurance XL going surprisingly fast with a bit of effort — though you probably aren't going to be winning any races on this SUP due to its bulk.